mangabe16/lexos/README.md

 git clone scottkleinman/uv_lexos
 ```

-`cd` into the project directory and run `uv pip sync pyproject.toml`.
-This will install all dependencies into the `.venv` directory (the virtual environment), including the appropriate version of Python.
+`cd` into the project directory and run `uv venv` to create virtual environment.
+Then run `uv pip sync pyproject.toml`.
+This will install all dependencies into the `.venv` directory, including the appropriate version of Python.

 Activate the environment with `.venv/Scripts/activate` (use backslashes on Windows).
 You can deactivate the environment with `deactivate`.